MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 #### 4.2.29.1 Find a location

-We will test that calendar location can be pulled up in each of the different map applications, including: Here WeGo, Waze, MapFactor, Mapquest, Scout GPS, Maps.Me and InRoute.
+A test will be implemented to verify that a calendar location can be pulled up in each of the different map applications, including: Here WeGo, Waze, MapFactor, Mapquest, Scout GPS, Maps.Me and InRoute.

 ### 4.2.30 Video Tutorial

-Validation will be successful if we have a video, 10 minutes or less in length, that explains basic functionality for new calendar users.
+Validation will be successful if a video, 10 minutes or less in length, is accessible.
+The video will explain basic functionality for new calendar users.
 The video should cover how to create and edit a calendar item, how to use group events, and how to access different calendar views.
 The video should be displayed when a new user opens the application for the first time.

 #### 4.2.30.1 Learning Application Capabilities

-We will test this by having a new user open the calendar, and verifying that the link to the tutorial video pops up.
-They will click the link, and after watching the new user will create a new calendar item, join a group event, and access different calendar views to verify that the tutorial was clear.
-If they fail then adjustment to the tutorial video is needed.
+A test will be implemented to verify that the link to the tutorial video works.
+A new window must appear after the link is clicked.
+In the case of first time users, a prompt box should appear allowing users to decide whether they want to watch the tutorial video or not.
+The prompt box must have an option to be properly dismissed.

 ### 4.2.31 Group Permissions

 Validation will be successful if the user can set restrictions and permissions within their groups.
 These permissions include the ability to do the following tasks, and will each be tested for.

  1. The user can give group announcements.
  2. The user can write in group chat.
  3. The user can schedule meetings.